 Offering incentives for a survey respondent’s time is one way to increase customer survey response rates.
-Some people feel a sense of civic duty when approached with a survey, and it is enough motivation for them to know their input will be used to help others.
-However, the use of a monetary or gift incentive has been proven to significantly increase response rates in many customer surveys.
+In fact, the use of a monetary or gift incentive has been proven to significantly increase response rates in many customer surveys.
 The question is not whether incentives will increase response rate percentages, as this remains true throughout many examples.
 Instead, what kind of effect does the incentive have on data quality?
 Are the survey results positively or negatively biased because respondents are given an incentive to participate?
 How much incentive do I need to include with my survey for it to be effective?

 Several studies have indicated that the use of incentives reduces to some extent item non-response and “bad answers”, such as “don’t know” or “no answer”.
 It was also noted in a study published by Public Opinion Quarterly that respondents who received incentives have lengthier answers to open-ended questions.
 There are logical reasons for these findings.
 When you offer someone an incentive, they will view completing the survey like returning a favor and will feel obligated to do a good job.
 This is known as the “norm of reciprocity”.
 Respondents who receive an incentive are also more likely to say the survey subject matter was interesting, and this causes them to place a greater value on their task.
 Though it seems likely that offering an incentive would bring apathetic participants to the study, research has proven otherwise.
 The data quality with an incentive, therefore, can actually be considered higher than if the incentive was not offered, as respondents have put more thought into answering the survey questions.
 There is also evidence that providing incentives will increase respondents’ willingness to participate in future studies because they complete the customer survey feeling positively about the overall experience.